-GCP_BIGQUERY_FULL_TABLE_ID: Similarly to how SQL tables can be referenced across databases by following dot notation of DATABASE_NAME.TABLE_NAME, BigQuery follows the convention of identifying tables by drilling down from top (project id) to bottom (table ID).
+GCP_BIGQUERY_FULL_TABLE_ID: Similarly to how SQL tables can be referenced across databases by following the dot notation of DATABASE_NAME.TABLE_NAME, BigQuery follows the convention of identifying tables by drilling down from the top (project id) to the bottom (table ID).
 We'll refer to this as the "full" table ID as it gives us a convenient path to our table, but should not be confused with the actual table ID, which is the simple table name we set earlier.

 LOCAL_CSV_FILEPATH: File path to a local CSV containing data we'd like to upload.